mhwombat/bin/README.md

    tex2png.sh sample.png < sample.tex
 ```

-You will probably want to use the varwidth parameter on documentclass,
+Your document should use the standalone document class
+and set `convert=true`.
-and override the default margins.
+You may wish to override the default margins.
 Here's a sample minimal LaTeX document that you can use as a starting point.

 ```
-  \documentclass[varwidth,convert,margin=4pt]{standalone}
+  \documentclass[convert=true,margin=4pt]{standalone}
   \begin{document}
   \huge
   Hello world!